-FATCA is the United States' Foreign Account Tax Compliance Act.
+FATCA is a United States' (US) law, New Zealand has an agreement with US and FATCA requirements have been incorporated into New Zealand law.
 Its objective is to reduce tax evasion by US citizens, tax residents, and entities.
 US citizens and tax residents are required to report their worldwide income to the Internal Revenue Service (IRS) whether they live in the US or not.

 Govett Quilliam as a Non- Financial Foreign Entity (NFFE) is required to comply with the Foreign Account Tax Compliance Act (FATCA), Common Reporting Standards (CRS) and provide our Financial Institutions information on our clients who are US tax residents and receive income from us.